MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werregisterapplocaldump.md

 </dl>
 </td>
 <td width="60%">
-The <i>localAppDataRelativePath</i> parameter is NULL or is longer than 64 characters.
+The *localAppDataRelativePath* parameter is NULL or is longer than 64 characters.

 </td>
 </tr>